St Laurence's Church, Northfield

 St. Laurence's Church, Northfield is a parish church in the Church of England in Northfield, Birmingham.
 The church is in a conservation area near nail maker's cottages, the Great Stone Inn, the old school and the Village Pound.

 History

 The Grade I listed church dates from the 12th century and contains some of the finest Early English work in the county.
 It also has a rare 14th-century timber porch outside the south door.

+The church and parish were originally controlled from the Priory of St. James, in Dudley.

 The north aisle was added in 1900 by George Frederick Bodley.

 The gridiron associated with the martyrdom of St. Laurence can be seen in the stonework of the church tower.

 Patronage

 Keble College, Oxford own the Advowson to the Rectory.